What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 Canopies

-Outdoor canopies create an outdoor classroom space that is comfortable and protected from the elements.
-They can provide shade on hot days or create a dry, protected space in case of inclement weather.
-Canopies also create a private, intimate space for small group work or one-on-one instruction.
+Outdoor canopies create outdoor classroom spaces that are comfortable and protected from the elements.
+They can provide shade on hot days or create dry, protected spaces in case of inclement weather.
+Canopies also create private, intimate spaces for small group work or one-on-one instruction.

-Place the canopy in an open area and make sure there is enough space for all children to move around freely and access all materials.
+Place the canopy in an open area and make sure there's enough space for all children to move around freely and access all materials.

 Ottomans